 Rent expense for the Company's leases, which generally have escalating rental amounts over the term of the lease, is recorded on a straight-line basis over the lease term.
-The difference between the rent expense and rent paid has been recorded as deferred rent in the accounts payable and accrued expenses, related party in the consolidated balance sheet.
+The difference between the rent expense and rent paid has been recorded as deferred rent in the consolidated balance sheet accounts payable and accrued expenses, related party.
 Rent is amortized on a straight-line basis over the term of the applicable lease, without consideration of renewal options.